osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

 Development of OMF applications generally adheres to the following sequence:

 Understand your data
-  You must understand how the data you intend to send to PI Server will be organized in the PI Server back-end.
+  You must understand how the data you intend to send to PI System will be organized.
-  Your OMF messages must be written so that appropriate AF templates, element trees (with all required attributes and associated PI points) are created in PI AF and PI Data Historian, and updated with your timeseries data.
+  Your OMF messages must be written so that appropriate AF templates and element trees (with all required attributes and associated PI points) are created in PI AF and PI Data Historian, and updated with your time series data.

 Write OMF messages to create your reference model and start feeding data into PI Server After creating your development environment, you should register your development application instance